 AERO 32.1: Precision and versatility make sowing more efficient

-The RAUCH AERO 32.1 proves that a pneumatic fertiliser spreader can do far more than just precisely distribute fertiliser.
-With its innovative technology, it is also a cost-efficient solution for sowing.
-One farmer who has successfully implemented this is Nico Zimmer from Atzendorf in the Magdeburger Börde.
+The RAUCH AERO 32.1 proves that a pneumatic fertiliser spreader can do far more than just distribute fertiliser precisely.
+Thanks to its innovative technology, it also serves as a cost-effective solution for sowing.
+One farmer who has successfully put this into practice is Nico Zimmer from Atzendorf in the Magdeburger Börde region.

-Zimmer uses the AERO 32.1 not only for fertilising, but also for sowing catch crops such as rough oats and phacelia.
-"Sowing with the Rauch AERO is an important step in keeping our cultivation costs under control," explains the farmer, who is keen to experiment.
-"The machine allows us to work precisely and quickly, even in difficult conditions such as wind or low rainfall."
+Zimmer uses the AERO 32.1 not only for fertilising, but also for sowing catch crops such as wild oats and phacelia.
+“Sowing with the Rauch Aero is an important step in keeping our cultivation costs under control,” explains the farmer, who is keen to experiment.
+“The machine enables us to work quickly and precisely, even in difficult conditions such as wind or low rainfall.”

-With a working width of 30 metres and an area output of over 30 hectares per hour, the AERO 32.1 scores particularly highly in terms of efficiency.
-Special adaptations such as clips for the metering shafts allow precise distribution even with smaller seed quantities.
-Nico Zimmer has already successfully demonstrated this on several occasions, most recently with the excellent emergence of his catch crops.
+With a working width of 30 metres and an area coverage of over 30 hectares per hour, the AERO 32.1 stands out in particular for its efficiency.
+Special adaptations, such as clips for the metering shafts, allow for precise distribution even with lower seed rates.
+Nico Zimmer has already successfully demonstrated this on several occasions, most recently with excellent emergence in his catch crop fields.

 Read the full report from topagrar 11/2024 now